 An extension was constructed to provide a new entrance hall, cloakroom & boot room.
 New bathrooms and a bespoke kitchen were installed, internal areas were remodelled, and new oak and tiled floors laid.
 Complete internal and external decorations and external landscaping finished the project.

-Considerable temporary support works were involved to ensure the stability of the structure, some of the original external walls were 900mm thick.
-We had to employ our own structural engineers to design the temporary works to support the building whilst new permanent support steelwork was installed.
-We worked closely with the client’s structural engineer to agree a workable solution to this element of work.
+Extensive temporary support was needed to ensure the stability of the structure as some of the original external walls were 900mm thick.
+We had to employ our own structural engineers to design the temporary support whilst new permanent support steelwork was installed.
+We worked closely with the client’s structural engineer to agree a workable solution to this element of the work.

-Squerryes Court continued to host weddings and local fete’s within the grounds so our programme had to accommodate dates when no works could be undertaken.
-It also meant that instead of scaffolding the property to carry out the extensive external repairs and redecoration works we carried these works out using cherry pickers.
+Squerryes Court continued to host weddings and local fetes within the grounds, so our programme had to accommodate dates when no works could be undertaken.
+It also meant that we had to carry out the extensive external repairs and redecoration work using cherry pickers instead of scaffolding the property.